 Host of CBC Radio’s Spark | Author of The Virtual Self

 Nora Young is an informed and ideal guide for anyone looking to examine — and plan for — the ever-changing, high-tech landscape.
 As the host and creator of Spark, CBC’s national radio show and podcast about technology and culture, and the author of The Virtual Self, Young demystifies technology and explains how it is shaping our lives, as well as the larger world around us.
 She helps audiences understand trends in big data, new technologies, machine learning, and more.

 Young was the founding host of CBC Radio’s Definitely Not the Opera, where she often discussed topics related to new media and technology.
 Her work has also been featured in print, online, and television and she is also a committed hobby podcaster.
 Her favourite technology is her bicycle.

-Registration and the full lineup of events and programming for the two-day symposium will be available soon!
+To view the full lineup of events and programming and to registers for the two-day symposium, visit: idcanada.org/symposium

 For more information, contact email@example.com